Otto von Bismarck: Social legislation

+Bismarck's social legislation was a reaction to the social question triggered by industrialisation.

 Early legislation

-In domestic policy, Bismarck pursued a conservative state-building strategy designed to make ordinary Germans—not just his own Junker elite—more loyal to throne and empire, implementing the modern welfare state in Germany in the 1880s.
+In domestic policy, Bismarck pursued a conservative state-building strategy designed to make ordinary Germans—not just his own Junker elite—more loyal to the throne and empire, implementing the modern welfare state in Germany in the 1880s.
 According to Kees van Kersbergen and Barbara Vis, his strategy was:

-Bismarck worked closely with large industry and aimed to stimulate German economic growth by giving workers greater security.
+Bismarck worked closely with large industries and aimed to stimulate German economic growth by giving workers greater security.
 A secondary concern was trumping the Social Democrats, who had no welfare proposals of their own and opposed Bismarck's.
 Bismarck especially listened to Hermann Wagener and Theodor Lohmann, advisers who persuaded him to give workers a corporate status in the legal and political structures of the new German state.
 In March 1884, Bismarck declared:

+As noted by one observer, Bismarck argued that the state should not only provide employment for those able to do so, but that provisions should be made for workers in cases of old age and sickness:

 Bismarck's idea was to implement welfare programs that were acceptable to conservatives without any socialistic aspects.
-He was dubious about laws protecting workers at the workplace, such as safe working conditions, limitation of work hours, and the regulation of women's and child labor.
+He was dubious about laws protecting workers at the workplace, such as safe working conditions, limitation of work hours, and the regulation of women's and child labour.
 He believed that such regulation would force workers and employers to reduce work and production and thus harm the economy.
 Bismarck opened debate on the subject in November 1881 in the Imperial Message to the Reichstag, using the term practical Christianity to describe his program.
-Bismarck's program centred squarely on insurance programs designed to increase productivity, and focus the political attentions of German workers on supporting the Junkers' government.
+Bismarck's program centred squarely on insurance programs designed to increase productivity and focus the political attention of German workers on supporting the Junkers' government.
 The program included sickness insurance, accident insurance, disability insurance, and a retirement pension, none of which were then in existence to any great degree.

 Based on Bismarck's message, the Reichstag filed three bills to deal with the concepts of accident and sickness insurance.
-The subjects of retirement pensions and disability insurance were placed on the back-burner for the time being.
+The subjects of retirement pensions and disability insurance were placed on the back burner for the time being.
 The social legislation implemented by Bismarck in the 1880s played a key role in the sharp, rapid decline of German emigration to America.
-Young men considering emigration looked at not only the gap between higher hourly "direct wages" in the United States and Germany but also the differential in "indirect wages", social benefits, which favored staying in Germany.
-The young men went to German industrial cities, so that Bismarck's insurance system partly offset low wage rates in Germany and further reduced the emigration rate.
+Young men considering emigration looked at not only the gap between higher hourly "direct wages" in the United States and Germany but also the differential in "indirect wages", social benefits, which favoured staying in Germany.
+The young men went to German industrial cities so that Bismarck's insurance system partly offset low wage rates in Germany and further reduced the emigration rate.